THE 2017 JUDGES

-The 2016 Gold Standard Awards will be judged by a panel of senior government affairs practitioners, corporate communications professionals, business leaders and governmental figures led by Visa’s Vice President Penny Burtt
+The 2017 Gold Standard Awards will be judged by a panel of senior government affairs practitioners, corporate communications professionals, business leaders and governmental figures.
+It will be led by Shakilla Shahjihan, Regional Director for Government Affairs Abbott Laboratories Asia Pacific.

 Penny Burtt is Vice-President Government Affairs and Public Policy, Asia Pacific, with global payments company, Visa.
 She oversees the company’s engagement and partnerships with governments and regulators across the region, leading a group of government relations professionals, and serves on the company’s Asia Pacific executive management team.